40 BIG Ideas for Small Business Marketing

 Digitize your Flyer – Email Marketing

-Advertise in Classifieds – Advertising
+Advertise in Classifieds – Online Listings

 Encourage Sharing – Social Media Tips

 Sharing is caring.
 Social media and networking sites have added a whole new meaning to this old adage.
 Encourage your readers and audience to share your blog posts, pages, contests, and anything else you have online.
 This is the best way to expose your brand to an even larger audience.
+Ask followers to tag friends, share posts, and repost customer content.

-Have fun with Film – Video Production
+Have fun with Film – Video Marketing

 Okay, so maybe you won’t be using 8mm film (the heading did rhyme though), but creating online videos can go a long way to adding personality and energy to your brand.
 Show your customers your expertise in the field, while adding interest to your products or services.
+Create short educational or behind-the-scenes videos to build trust.

-Create Contests – Marketing
+Create Contests – Engagement + Growth

 Spread the Brand Love Around – Promotional Giveaways

 Little things can travel immense distances in a person’s pocket.
 Invest in take-away branded promotional items, like pens and magnets.
 And think outside the box, too.
 Is your company a gardening business?
 Why not give out a small packet of seeds with your logo and name branded on them?
 Or maybe a little hammer key chain for a construction company?
 Keeping your brand on people’s minds will go a long way to cultivating new business.
+Make sure to choose useful items people keep (USBs, tote bags, blankets, hats, food items, etc.).

 Become a Sponsor – Event Marketing